The Contiguous Art Gallery Problem is in {\Theta}(n log n): Introduction

-\subparagraph{Low-polynomial variants.} Only a few \artGall variants are solvable in low-polynomial time, and all known results rely on very strong structural restrictions.
+\mysubpara{Low-polynomial variants.} Only very few \artGall variants are solvable in low-polynomial time, and all known results rely on very strong structural restrictions.
 Lee and Preparata~\cite{Lee1979ptimal} gave a linear-time algorithm to decide whether a polygon can be guarded by a single guard.
-Hoorfar and Bagheri~\cite{HoorfarBagheri2017HiddenGuards} presented a linear-time algorithm for rectangle vision when $P$ is a histogram.
-Palios and Tzimas~\cite{Palios2013-star-cover} restrict each guard’s visibility region to an orthogonal $r$-star and obtained a near-linear time algorithm.
-Biedl and Mehrabi~\cite{BiedlMehrabi2016_rGuardingThinOrthogonal} combined several restrictions---$P$ must be orthogonal~\cite{SchuchardtHecker1995}, thin~\cite{Tomas2013ThinOrth}, and vision rectilinear~\cite{Biedl2017Mehrabi}---and achieved a linear-time solution.
-Chen, Estivill-Castro, and Urrutia~\cite{ChenEstivillCastroUrrutia1995} gave a linear-time algorithm for 1.5D terrains when guards can only see to the right.
+De Berg, Durocher, and Mehrabi~\cite{DBLP:journals/jda/BergDM17} presented a linear-time algorithm to minimize the number of edge guards under orthogonal vision in a monotone rectilinear polygon.
+Palios and Tzimas~\cite{Palios2013-star-cover} restrict each guard’s visibility region to an orthogonal $r$-star and restrict the polygon to class-3 orthogonal polygons, and obtained near-linear time.
+Biedl and Mehrabi~\cite{BiedlMehrabi2016_rGuardingThinOrthogonal} combined several restrictions---$P$ must be orthogonal~\cite{SchuchardtHecker1995}, thin~\cite{Tomas2013ThinOrth}, and rectilinear vision~\cite{Biedl2017Mehrabi}.

-\subparagraph{Contiguous Art Gallery} Among the many known variants, some are motivated by geometric simplicity or mathematical curiosity, while others arise naturally from physical considerations.
-Laurentini~\cite{Laurentini1999GuardingWalls} suggested guarding only the boundary of the polygon, based on the observation that in most art galleries, artworks are displayed on walls.
-This leads to the question: `Can we compute a smallest set of guards such that every point on $\partial P$ is visible to at least one guard?'
+\mysubpara{\contArt.} Laurentini~\cite{Laurentini1999GuardingWalls} suggested guarding only the boundary of the polygon, based on the observation that in most galleries, artworks are displayed on walls.
+This leads to the natural question: `Can~we compute a smallest set of guards such that every point on $\partial P$ is visible to at least one guard?'
+This problem is NP-hard~\cite{Laurentini1999GuardingWalls}, and Stade~\cite{stade2025interiorBoundaryHard} recently proved that it is $\exists \mathbb{R}$-complete.
+Thomas Shermer proposed the closely-related \contArt problem.
+Here, each guard $g$ can only guard a contiguous segment $[u, v]$ of $\partial P$.
+The goal is to compute the smallest set of contiguous guards which together see $\partial P$ (see Figure~\ref{fig:problem_def}).
+At SoCG~2025, three independent \emph{submissions}, which were merged into one paper, presented \realRAM solutions with comparable running times but entirely different methods.
+Since their techniques were not merged, there now exist three ways to solve this problem: